 We believe meaningful reform must incorporate a wide range of industry stakeholders to ensure that responsible practices are developed and can be followed all the way through the supply chain.
-Without the engagement of all segments of our industry, individual commitments to responsible practices by retailers will not in the long term solve the problems highlighted by groups such as No Dirty Gold.
+Without the engagement of all segments of our industry, individual commitments to responsible practices by retailers will not in the long term solve the problems highlighted by civil society, industry, and government.

-Therefore, the Responsible Jewellery Council (RJC) , a non-profit organization, was founded in May 2005.
-RJC is unique in that it seeks to promote and develop responsible social, ethical and environmental business practices throughout the diamond and gold jewelry supply chain from mine to retail.
+Therefore, the Responsible Jewellery Council (RJC) , a non-profit standards organization, was founded in May 2005.
+Signet Jewelers and its store banners are Founding and Certified Members.
+RJC is unique in that it seeks to promote and develop responsible social, ethical and environmental business practices throughout the precious stone and precious metals supply chains, - including the diamond and gold jewelry supply chain - from mine to retail.
 Membership of RJC is comprised of companies and trade groups that, in total, are representative of the entire supply chain, from mine to retail.

-The Responsible Jewellery Council (RJC) has developed a set of Principles and a Code of Practice for companies from mining through to retail involved in the worldwide diamond and gold jewelry industry.
-RJC has consulted widely with many stakeholders in the jewelry industry on the development of its Principles, and it's Code of Practices which have now been published and outline the ethical, social, human rights and environmental practices to which RJC members should adhere.
+The Responsible Jewellery Council (RJC) has developed a set of Principles and a Code of Practice for companies from mining through to retail.
+RJC consults widely with many stakeholders in the jewelry industry on the development of its Principles, and it's Code of Practices which have now been published and outline the ethical, social, human rights and environmental practices to which RJC members should adhere.
 This includes a comprehensive mining specific responsible sourcing code.

 RJC requires that members have independent auditors verify their compliance with responsible practices, as defined by the RJC Code of Practices.